milan-han/testingboofio/Guides/COMPONENTS.md

 * Attempts to add an NPC in this mode are blocked with a console warning.

 ### Customplay (`#customplayBtn`)
 Purpose: unlock full lobby configuration (local, online, NPC).
 Flow: sets `RoomState.mode = 'custom'` and re-enables all Add-Player options.
+Selecting this now creates a new `roomId`, updates the URL, and shows a copyable link for friends.

 ### Mode Toggles (`#mode1v1`, `#mode2v2`)
 Select desired team size *after* choosing Customplay.